Pink Daffodils range in colouring and even change as the blooms mature.

-Pink Daffodil Collection, five of each variety, separately labelled.
-Includes Champagne, Easter Dawn and Salome.
+Pink Daffodil Collection, five of each variety separately labelled.
+Includes Pink Champagne, Candy Princess and High Society.

 30 - 60cm